mrmichalis/hadrian/README.md

 #hadrian

-A set of utilities used to build a Hadoop cluster with the following:
+A set of utilities used to build a Hadoop cluster with management tools.
+The overall goal of this project is to allow rapid spin up of a variety of big data distributed systems on either physical or virtual platforms.

 * CDH3
 * CDH4
+* more distributions to follow.
+Please see the wiki roadmap (coming soon).

 ##Features
 Hadrian was created to rapidly install and deploy a Cloudera Hadoop cluster onto both Openstack Virtual machines and physical machines.